Empire without Bounds: How the United States Conquered the Louisiana Purchase

 Resident Associate, 2019-20

-Assistant Professor of History, Penn State UniversityEmail
+Assistant Professor of History, The Pennsylvania State UniversityEmail

 Jacob Lee is a historian of early America and the American West, focusing on colonialism and borderlands.
 His first book, Masters of the Middle Waters: Indian Nations and Colonial Ambitions Along the Mississippi (Harvard University Press, 2019), embedded intertwined Native and imperial histories in the physical landscape of Middle America, a vast region encompassing much of the central Mississippi River valley.
 In the centuries between the collapse of the ancient metropolis of Cahokia around A.D.
 1300 and the rise of the U.S. empire in the early 1800s, power flowed through the kinship-based alliances and social networks that controlled travel and communication along the many rivers of the midcontinent.
 Drawing on a range of English-, French-, Spanish-, and Illinois-language sources, as well as archaeology, oral history, and environmental science, Masters of the Middle Waters emphasized the power of personal relationships and the environment to shape the course of empires and nations.